London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 17. Leicester Square Winter Wonderland

 Set in the heart of London, Leicester Square Winter Wonderland is right in the middle of all the action.

-This Christmas Market is on the small side, but you’ll still find a nice range of festive treats and food.
+This market is on the small side, but you’ll still find an excellent range of festive treats and food.

 Clapham Common is a winter wonderland alternative to the highly popular one put on at Hyde Park.

-The common turns into a magical Christmas Town, complete with ice rink, fairground, roller disco, golf course, and cinema.
-It may be one of the more unusual Christmas venues in London, but it features market staples like bars, food stalls, and rides.
+The common turns into a magical Christmas Town, complete with an ice rink, fairground, roller disco, golf course, and cinema.
+It may be one of London’s more unusual Christmas venues, but it features market staples like bars, food stalls, and rides.